mmdelaney/DATA-310/Ex3.md

 ### In effect what have you accomplished by applying this filter?

+By applying the 2X2 filter, I've reduced the size of the image from 512X512 to 256X256.
+By making the image smaller, it becomes easier to process.
+However, pooling maintains the identifiable features of the orginial image.
+It does this by filtering 2X2 blocks of pixels and keeping only 1 of the 4 pixel values.
+Therefore, the resulting image is a simplified version of the original that depicts the same features.

 ### Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?

+The pooling feature seems to maximize input pixel values.

 ### Did the resulting image increase in size or decrease?
 Why would this method be useful?